The Mysterious Origins of Machu Picchu

 The expedition had good fortune from the very start—they discovered three major Incan sites within the first month of their explorations.
 Though important, these findings paled in comparison to the site that they would stumble upon later in their journey.

 After learning about their quest to find Incan ruins, Artego offered to lead them to some “fine ruins” just above where they were camping.

-The next day, the rain dissuaded everyone but Bingham and one of the guards from climbing through the thick tropical forest in search of these ruins; Bingham himself almost turned back at one point due to his fatigue.
+The next day, the rain dissuaded everyone but Bingham and one of the guards from setting off in search of these ruins; Bingham himself almost turned back at one point due to his fatigue.